 If your smartphone camera doesn’t have a dedicated depth sensor, don’t worry it was for no use already.
 Here I am going to show you, how to create an amazing bokeh or depth of field in very easy steps.

-- The third method is more easy.
+The third method is easier.
 All you need to do is to bring the camera closer to the subject.
 It will make a natural zoom and will create a shallow depth of field or simply saying, it will blur the background.

 Now while ending my detailed informational post, I hope now you will be having a clear idea of how a depth sensor works or how a depth sensor camera works.
 If you still have some questions to ask, you can do so in the comments below.